Skip to main content

 Limit (rate limiting)

 The limit field adds a rate limit dimension to the rule.
 Requests that exceed the limit are blocked with HTTP 429.
-Limits are tracked per virtual key (or per user if conditions includes a user match).
+Limits are tracked per connection (or per user if conditions includes a user match).

 interface PolicyRuleLimit {